OPCFoundation/Misc-Tools/README.md

 # Misc-Tools #
 Miscellaneous utilities

+## Aggregate Tester ##
+A tool to create the HA aggregate examples appearing in Part 13.

+It is a Windows Form application.
+Select File | Load to load the default dataset.

+This tool depends on a copy of the UA .NET Stack.
+If the UA .NET Stack part is changed a new mantis issue needs to be created so the main codebase can be updated too.

 ## Certificate Generator ##
 A tool to create OPC UA compliance certificates built with the OpenSSL library.